codeigniter4/shield/docs/references/events.md

 #### magicLogin

-Fired when a user has been successfully logged in via a magic link.
+Fired when a user has been successfully logged in via a magic login.
 This event does not have any parameters passed in.
 The authenticated user can be discovered through the `auth()` helper.

 ```php
 Events::on('magicLogin', function() {